signalfx/gdi-specification/specification/repository.md

   [GitHub secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets)
   to store sensitive data (auth tokens, passwords) and limit their usage to only required places
+- MUST only reference GitHub Actions by commit hash and never by version tag/string.
 - MUST NOT use [Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 - MUST [limit permissions of